 Where the migration is during each season is obviously a major factor in safari planning and is discussed at greater length in the sections below.
 Here is a quick overview …

-It is easy to become too migration obsessed when planning a trip to the Serengeti, when in reality there is plenty else going on.
+It is easy to become too migration obsessed when planning a trip to the Serengeti national park, when in reality there is plenty else going on.
 It has been said that even if there were no migration the Serengeti would still be a top class game reserve …

-Although the game tends to evacuate the main plains areas of the Serengeti for long periods, some parts of the Serengeti entertain a very healthy range of resident game …
+Although the game tends to evacuate the main plains areas of the Serengeti national park for long periods, some parts of the Serengeti national park entertain a very healthy range of resident game …

 – The Seronera Valley area of Serengeti Central